 It is difficult to imagine another employment lawyer with a comparable record both in the courtroom and at the negotiating table.
-Mr. Wigdor routinely tries cases to verdict, having won numerous verdicts in the millions of dollars and regularly appearing in the New York Law Journal’s “Top Verdicts.”
-His trial verdicts, arbitration awards and settlements exceed $1 Billion.
+Ranked one of the Top 100 attorneys in the New York Metro area by Super Lawyers, Mr. Wigdor routinely tries cases to verdict, having won numerous verdicts in the millions of dollars and regularly appearing in the New York Law Journal’s “Top Verdicts.”
+A tireless advocate for victims of sexual harassment, sexual assault and other forms of unlawful workplace misconduct, Mr. Wigdor’s “pursuit of decency, justice and high-dollar settlements in the #MeToo era have landed Mr. Wigdor on the list of Law360’s Titans of the Plaintiffs Bar for 2019,” according to a recent profile recognizing Mr. Wigdor as one of the 10 most influential plaintiffs’ lawyers in the U.S. His trial verdicts, arbitration awards and settlements exceed $1 Billion.

-Because of his employment trial verdicts and high-profile cases, Mr. Wigdor has appeared in several profiles about his career, including articles in The New York Times, Bloomberg Businessweek, and the London Independent.
-Mr. Wigdor has been referred to in these and other major news publications as one of New York’s most high-profile litigators.
-He has been at the forefront of some of the most widely publicized sexual harassment and sexual assault cases that have made headline news around the world.
+From Dominique Strauss-Kahn to Harvey Weinstein, Mr. Wigdor has been at the forefront of some of the most closely watched sexual harassment and sexual assault cases that have made headline news around the world.
+Mr. Wigdor’s employment trial verdicts and high-profile cases have resulted in several feature profiles about his career, including articles in The New York Times, Bloomberg Businessweek and the London Independent.
+He has been referred to in these and other major news publications as one of New York’s most high-profile litigators.
 In a recent study, Mr. Wigdor was the only plaintiffs’ employment lawyer to be recognized as one of the most fearsome lawyers in the Country.
 A former U.S. Senator for New York said of Mr. Wigdor, “it’s much better to have him on our side than risk sitting across from him.”

 Mr. Wigdor is known for taking on some of the most powerful people in the business and political worlds.
-Some of his notable representations include multiple alleged victims of sexual abuse by Harvey Weinstein, the hotel maid in the Dominique Strauss-Kahn sexual assault case, the rape victim in the Delhi Uber case that led to numerous executive resignations, NBA All-Star Charles Oakley in a defamation lawsuit against James Dolan and Madison Square Garden, multiple clients in the seminal “shop and frisk” cases, countless women in their gender discrimination and sexual harassment claims against their powerful employers, and over 20 employees at Fox News in their claims of gender discrimination, race discrimination, retaliation and defamation against the network.
+Some of his notable representations include multiple alleged victims of sexual abuse by Harvey Weinstein, the hotel maid in the Dominique Strauss-Kahn sexual assault case, the rape victim in the Delhi Uber case that led to numerous executive resignations, NBA All-Star Charles Oakley in a defamation lawsuit against James Dolan and Madison Square Garden, the former chief of staff to ousted WeWork CEO Adam Neumann in a pregnancy discrimination case, multiple clients in the seminal “shop and frisk” cases, five award-winning female journalists at NY1 in an age and gender discrimination lawsuit against Charter Communications, countless women in their gender discrimination and sexual harassment claims against their powerful employers, and over 20 employees at Fox News in their claims of gender discrimination, race discrimination, retaliation and defamation against the network.
 In connection with his representation of his Fox clients, Mr. Wigdor was invited to and testified before the UK Parliament.

-Mr. Wigdor’s handling of numerous high-profile cases has resulted in frequent media appearances including Nightline, Good Morning America, The Today Show, CNN American Morning, Neil Cavuto as well as regular spots on MSNBC, CNBC, ABC News, CBS News, NY1, the BBC and NBC News.
-He is regularly quoted as a legal expert in newspapers and magazines including The New York Times, The Washington Post, The Wall Street Journal, New York Law Journal, London Times, Daily Telegraph, London Independent, USA Today, New York Post, and New York Daily News.
+Mr. Wigdor’s successful handling of numerous high-profile cases has resulted in frequent television and radio appearances including Nightline, Good Morning America, The Today Show, CBS This Morning, The Late Show with Stephen Colbert, The Situation Room with Wolf Blitzer, Neil Cavuto as well as regular spots on MSNBC, CNBC, CNN, ABC News, CBS News, NY1, the BBC and NBC News.
+He is regularly quoted as a legal expert in newspapers and magazines including The New York Times, The Washington Post, The Wall Street Journal, New York Law Journal, New York Magazine, London Times, Daily Telegraph, London Independent, USA Today, New York Post, and New York Daily News.

-In addition to representing clients, Mr. Wigdor is an arbitrator, serving on the American Arbitration Association Employment Panel.
 Mr. Wigdor is also a lecturer, editor and author of articles on employment and criminal-related subjects.
 He is regularly invited to appear and participate in leading legal forums regarding topical employment issues.
 Mr. Wigdor has appeared multiple times as part of an employment mediation panel at JAMS (Judicial Arbitration & Mediation) continuing legal education events, and has also appeared as a speaker at the American Arbitration Association forum, the National Employment Lawyers Association, Columbia University, Cornell University, the University of Pennsylvania and Fordham Law Schools, as well as Oxford and Cambridge Universities.
-Mr. Wigdor also frequently speaks and moderates other continuing legal education seminars for the American Conference Institute and Practicing Legal Institute.
-He is also quoted frequently in the New York Law Journal, presents lectures to various Bar Associations, and has published articles in numerous journals.
+In 2019, Mr. Wigdor launched “Professionals in